I’m absolutely thrilled about the Tiny but Mighty Book and you should be too! It’s here! I read it! It’s absolutely freaking amazing!

 Excited?
 Me too!

-If you are a part of cat rescue or feral cat care, I highly recommend you get on ordering a copy.
+If you are a part of cat rescue or feral cat care, I highly recommend you get a copy.
 Barn cat and feral cat caretakers are often finding orphaned kittens or kittens in need of care.
 This resource should be on everyone’s shelf who cares for those special felines!

 Plus, we get to support a fellow cat advocate with her success.